German Empire: Colonies

 Germany quickly lost almost all its colonies.
-However, in German East Africa, an impressive guerrilla campaign was waged by the colonial army leader there, General Paul Emil von Lettow-Vorbeck.
+However, in German East Africa, a guerrilla campaign was waged by the colonial army leader there, General Paul Emil von Lettow-Vorbeck.
 Using Germans and native Askaris, Lettow-Vorbeck launched multiple guerrilla raids against British forces in Kenya and Rhodesia.
 He also invaded Portuguese Mozambique to gain his forces supplies and to pick up more Askari recruits.
 His force was still active at war's end.

 1918

 The defeat of Russia in 1917 enabled Germany to transfer hundreds of thousands of troops from the Eastern to the Western Front, giving it a numerical advantage over the Allies.
 By retraining the soldiers in new infiltration tactics, the Germans expected to unfreeze the battlefield and win a decisive victory before the army of the United States, which had now entered the war on the side of the Allies, arrived in strength.
-In what was known as the "kaiserschlacht", Germany converged their troops and delivered multiple blows that pushed back the allies.
+In what was known as the "Kaiserschlacht", Germany converged their troops and delivered multiple blows that pushed back the allies.
 However, the repeated German offensives in the spring of 1918 all failed, as the Allies fell back and regrouped and the Germans lacked the reserves needed to consolidate their gains.
 Meanwhile, soldiers had become radicalised by the Russian Revolution and were less willing to continue fighting.
 The war effort sparked civil unrest in Germany, while the troops, who had been constantly in the field without relief, grew exhausted and lost all hope of victory.
 In the summer of 1918, the British Army was at its peak strength with as many as 4.5 million men on the western front and 4,000 tanks for the Hundred Days Offensive, the Americans arriving at the rate of 10,000 a day, Germany's allies facing collapse and the German Empire's manpower exhausted, it was only a matter of time before multiple Allied offensives destroyed the German army.